Recent publications

 Journal of Gambling Studies

 This paper examined whether parent’s gambling habit impacts on child delinquency and gambling involvement.
-It found that the likelihood of child delinquency and gambling involvement grew in proportion to how much their parent was involved with gambling activities.
+It found that the likelihood of child delinquency and gambling involvement grew in proportion to how much their parent was involved with gambling activities. - Parent-reported Autism Diagnostic Stability and Trajectories in the Longitudinal Study of Australian Children

 May T et al. (2021)